 Acoustic phonetics looks at speech sounds as physical events with measurable properties such as duration, energy, wavelength, etc. It relies on instrumental analysis to extract these properties, and applies statistical and other techniques to the measurements obtained.
-This approach does not concern us in this course.
+This approach does not concern us here.